lorraine-mwoyounotsva/CODSOFT_DataScience_Internship/README.md

 **Code**: [Credit Card Fraud Detection.ipynb](https://github.com/lorraine-mwoyounotsva/CODSOFT/blob/main/Credir_Card_Fraud_DETECTION.ipynb)

-**Goal**: Build a machine learning model to detect fraudulent credit card transactions.
+**Goal**: Build a machine-learning model to detect fraudulent credit card transactions.

 **Description**: The dataset contained transaction records with 31 features, including anonymized transaction details.
 The key steps involved loading the dataset, checking for missing values, performing exploratory data analysis (EDA), and handling the class imbalance between fraudulent and non-fraudulent transactions.
 Techniques such as oversampling the minority class and feature scaling were applied.
 A Random Forest classifier was trained on the data, and performance was evaluated using accuracy, precision, recall, F1-score, and confusion matrix.